DimaKulikov/doctor-appointment/README.md

 # Doctor appointment demonstration

 ## Disclaimer
  The project was made for strictly educational purposes, I do not own any of the logos or pictures used on the page.
-All right belong to the (emias.info)[emias.info]
+All right belong to the [emias.info](emias.info)

 ## Why was this made
 The project was conceived and made as a means of practicing HTML/CSS layout and JS skills.
 It could also potentially come in handy for somebody who wants to convince somebody else that they have an appointment with a doctor when if fact they don't.